Ghislain-Gripon/Web-TicTacToe/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+I tested my new acquired knowledge of react and implemented a feature that colors the board when the game is won by a player.
+It highlights the winning line.
+It also modifies the css style of the description message underneath the game board.

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).